arobie1992/ClarinetSim/README.md

 Since there can be a potentially large number of files, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
 This is an infinite loop, so it is up to you to manually stop the process.
-You can provide an optional integer parameter to tell the script how long to wait between checks in seconds, e.g., `./watch.sh 2` to check every 2 seconds.
+You can provide an optional integer parameter to tell the script how long to wait between checks in seconds, for example `./watch.sh 2` to check every 2 seconds.

 ## Metrics